 FAVORITE WINTER MOVIES

 1. Atanarjuat (the Fast Runner).
 An Inuit film set around a millenium ago.
-Takes places entirely in the Arctic, giving glimpses not just of epic conflict and adventure in the snow; but also an introduction to everyday life of those who lived in such climates.
+Takes places entirely in the Arctic.
+Gives glimpses of epic conflict and adventure in the snow.
+But also provides an introduction to everyday life of those who lived in such climates.

 3. Citizen Kane.
 How do we find out what Kane was like as a child?
 By watching him play in the snow, including with a sled.
 And perhaps memories of that fun stay with him throughout his life?
-Perhaps Welles, who was a boy in Wisconsin himself, remembered the fun he used to have…
+There’s a reason that he says “Rosebud” when he looks at a snowglobe, after all.
+Perhaps Welles, who was a boy in Wisconsin, remembered the fun he used to have here…

 5. Groundhog Day.
-When he’s exploring this town – over and over – its a town preparing for an outdoor festival in the snow.
+When the lead character explores this town – over and over – he encounters a town preparing for an outdoor festival in the snow.

-Fargo.
-Bleaker portrayal of winter, but gives sense of living in the North, and a number of scenes of individuals surrounded by snow-covered farm fields.
+“Fargo.”
+Bleaker portrayal of winter, but gives sense of living in the North.
+Provides a number of scenes of individuals surrounded by snow-covered farm fields.

-Fellowship of the Ring.
+“The Fellowship of the Ring.”
 A travel film, and that includes scenes hiking across snow.
 At one point, the party is forced to consider that a snowstorm may be an adversary too powerful to overcome.

 The following article also provides a great list: